 The above statements are intended to describe the general nature and level of work being performed by individuals assigned to this position.
 They are not intended to be an exhaustive list of all duties, responsibilities, and skills required of personnel so classified.

-- Knowledge of law enforcement policies, practices and procedures; equipment, strategies to promote effective security operation to protect people, data, property etc.
+- Must have an in-depth knowledge of law enforcement policies, practices and procedures; equipment and strategies to promote effective security operations to protect people, data, property etc.